CRIMINAL LAW QUESTIONS

 What are Federal Sentencing Guidelines?

-The Federal Sentencing Guidelines provide a recommended range of incarceration time.
-They involve a complex formula that takes into consideration various factors.
+The Federal Sentencing Guidelines provide judge with a recommended range of potential jail time.
 The Sentencing Guidelines are advisory, not mandatory.
-The court may find that your particular case requires an upward or downward departure from what is provided for by the guidelines.
+The judge may decide that your case requires an upward or downward departure from the guidelines.